dutertetimes/dutertetimes.github.io/news/_posts/2016-12-12-Wallace Business Forum.md

 excerpt: President Rodrigo Duterte hosted a dinner with the members of The Wallace Business Forum in Malacañan Palace on 12 December 2016.
 layout: post
 categories: [president, economy]
-tags: [the wallace business forum]
+tags: [the wallace business forum, speech, transcript]
 published: true
 permalink: /news/ol7Rk4rKleO3q5j
 image: